ycpcs/cs496-spring2014/labs/lab07.md

 > ![image](images/lab07/imagegrid.png)

-Furthermore in the item click callback, you could use the **pos** parameter (returned by the **getItemId()** method in the **ImageAdapter** class) to access an element of the string array (retrieved from the string resources) containing the names of the countries to produce a **Toast** message with the selected country's name.
+Note: In the item click callback, we use the **pos** parameter (returned by the **getItemId()** method in the **ImageAdapter** class) to access an element of the string array (retrieved from the string resources) containing the names of the countries to produce a **Toast** message with the selected country's name.

 Extend the list tab to display images and text
 ----------------------------------------------

 Often it is useful to be able to customize the rows in a list view, e.g. to contain images and text.
-Again to accomplish this we will use a customized adapter class that populates the fields of a view defined by an XML file (based on [this example](http://blog.sptechnolab.com/2011/02/01/android/android-custom-listview-items-and-adapters/)).
+Again to accomplish this we will use a customized adapter class that populates the fields of a view defined by an XML file.

 **Create the view for rows in the list**

 Create a file named **list.xml** in the **res/layout** directory which will contain the layout for the rows.
-Since we want to have an image and country name text field, our layout might be:
+Since we want to have an image and country name text field, our layout could be:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"